beyond-reality-dev/Housing-Health-Wealth/README.md

 ## Contact

 This project is maintained by the Division of Just Communities at the Maryland Department of Housing and Community Development.
-For questions about the methodology, data access, or to report issues, contact Scott Pawley at his [LinkedIn profile](https://www.linkedin.com/in/scott-pawley/), the team at the Just Communities' [website](https://dhcd.maryland.gov/Just-Communities/Pages/default.aspx), or open an issue in this repository.
+For questions about the methodology, data access, or to report issues, contact Scott Pawley at his [LinkedIn profile](https://www.linkedin.com/in/scott-pawley/), the team at the Just Communities [website](https://dhcd.maryland.gov/Just-Communities/Pages/default.aspx), or open an issue in this repository.

 ## Bibliography